mysql/mysql-shell-plugins/mrs_plugin/docs/sections/Configuration.md

 - MySQL InnoDB ReplicaSet
 - MySQL Operator

-For development purposes, a single MySQL Server setup is also supported.
-Please note that this setup cannot be used in a production deployment since it does not offer any form of High Availability (HA).
+For development purposes, a standalone MySQL Server setup is also supported.
+Please note that this setup should not be used in a production deployment since it does not offer any form of High Availability (HA).

-- Single MySQL Server
+- Standalone MySQL Server

 Please refer to the corresponding documentation on how to deploy and configure the different MySQL solutions.